 Dr. Parker officially took office as Limestone’s 22nd President on January 3, 2018.

-Dr. Walt Griffin, who has led Limestone College since 1992, announced in April of 2017 that he would be retiring at the end of the 2017 fall semester that concluded with graduation ceremonies December 14-16.
+Dr. Walt Griffin, who has led Limestone University since 1992, announced in April of 2017 that he would be retiring at the end of the 2017 fall semester that concluded with graduation ceremonies December 14-16.

-Dr. Parker has been serving since 2012 as the Dean and Professor of Economics for the College of Business at Western Carolina University.
+Dr. Parker has been serving since 2012 as the Dean and Professor of Economics for The University of Business at Western Carolina University.